the-turing-game/the-source-and-comments/README.md

 # The source and comments

 ## The preamble
+Let me quote:
+> If the meaning of the words "machine" and "think" are to be found by examining how they are commonly used it is difficult to escape the conclusion that the meaning and the answer to the question, "Can machines think?" is to be sought in a statistical survey such as a Gallup poll.
+But this is absurd.

+Mr. Turing is trying to tell us that deciding this question by a simple majority voting is not a viable method ('absurd' - wildly unreasonable, illogical, or inappropriate).
+Note: some 'machine learning' engineers are still using majority voting for assessment of certain capabilities of Language Models.

 ## The Turing Game
 It is hard to believe that this text had been written by a person with training